 - You must submit an honors application form by the end of reading recess in the spring semester of your junior year.
-(Download the form here.)
+Download the Departmental honors application form here.
 This form requires you to provide:

 - a list of honors courses you've completed and your grade.

 - your cumulative GPA and your GPA in Spanish classes.